Fundamentals

 The Shared Store

-By default, oxp install places extensions in ~/.oxp/host-store/.
-Every host adapter reads from this directory.
-This means a single install command makes the extension available in VS Code, Cursor, Windsurf, and any other host on the machine.
+oxp install places extensions in ~/.oxp/host-store/.
+Every host adapter — VS Code family and JetBrains — reads from this same directory.
+A single install makes the extension available everywhere.

 ~/.oxp/host-store/